digital-sparks/developer-starter/README.md

 To avoid any surprises, take some time to familiarize yourself with the [tsconfig](/tsconfig.json) enabled flags.

-## Testing

-As previously mentioned, this library has [Playwright](https://playwright.dev/) included as an automated testing tool.

-All tests are located under the `/tests` folder.
-This template includes a test spec example that will help you catch up with Playwright.

-After [installing the dependencies](#installing), you can try it out by running `pnpm test`.
-Make sure you replace it with your own tests!
-Writing proper tests will help improve the maintainability and scalability of your project in the long term.

-By default, Playwright will also run `pnpm dev` in the background while the tests are running, so [your files served](#serving-files-on-development-mode) under `localhost:3000` will run as usual.
-You can disable this behavior in the `playwright.config.ts` file.

-If you project doesn't require any testing, you should disable the Tests job in the [CI workflow](#continuous-integration) by commenting it out in the `.github/workflows/ci.yml` file.
-This will prevent the tests from running when you open a Pull Request.

 ## Contributing guide

 In general, your development workflow should look like this: